 Post-incentive feedback is important and will help inform future incentives.
 Measuring how well you did is not just about the sales numbers or the engagement you achieved from partners.
 What did the participants think of it?

 Raising brand awareness and loyalty from your partner base is one of the most common goals we see companies set.
 If you run effective and rewarding incentives for them, they are more likely to take part in future incentives.
-The only way you can truly gauge participants' buy-in is by collecting their views and opinion on the incentives you run.
+The only way you can truly gauge participants' buy-in is by collecting their views and opinions on the incentives you run.

 A post-incentive survey will help of course, but we also encourage reaching out to partners and talking directly with them.
 Add this information to the feedback survey along with any you received during the incentive and then leverage it when you come to planning the next one.